lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 2
 **Action Speed:** Reaction

-While wielding a weapon that deals slashing damage, instead of using deflection to defend against an incoming attack, make a combat check with disadvantage adding your armour class as a bonus.
-If that attack grazes, it is considered a successful hit instead.
+While wielding a weapon that deals slashing damage, instead of using deflection to defend against an incoming attack, attack with your weapon adding your armour class as a bonus.
+If the incoming attack grazes, it is considered a successful hit instead.

 ## Heavy Strike